 Changing subjects in your Study Plan

-If you change your mind and want to add or remove subjects in your Study Plan, you can do this yourself.
+If you change your mind or your circumstances change and you need to add or remove subjects in your Study Plan, you can do this yourself.

 Changing or swapping subjects

-Changing subjects is the process of swapping your subject selections while they are still ‘Planned’ in your Study Plan.
-Learn more on how to change subjects.
+Changing subjects is the process of swapping your subject selections.
+While your subjects are still ‘Planned’ in your Study Plan, the ‘Change’ link will display to enable you to change your selection to another subject within that category.

-If you wish to swap two subjects, follow the instructions given on this page to first withdraw from the subject you no longer wish to take, before enrolling in the new subject.
+If you are enrolled in a subject and wish to swap to another subject, you will need to first follow the instructions to withdraw from the subject you no longer wish to take, before enrolling in the new subject.

 Withdrawing from a subject